Sea Eagle Explorer opinion

 The only thing I noticed was that it seemed a bit slower in flat water than what I am used to from a kayak.
 This is probably a trade-off for the wider, stabler body.

 Remove the skeg when you would like to go all out or have some solid fun in the waves.
-Ocean surfing was a real treat with the 380x.
+Ocean surfing is a real treat with the 380x.

 You have to try it if you get the chance.